wmrra/wmrra-com/content/news/20210617-2021-Season-Points-Update.md

 ---

-For a complete breakdown by class an [spreadsheet (.xlsx) can be downloaded](/downloads/2021/WMRRA-2021-Points-as-of-061721.xlsx).
+For a complete breakdown by class a [spreadsheet (.xlsx) can be downloaded](/downloads/2021/WMRRA-2021-Points-as-of-061721.xlsx).

 # Overall Points Standings as of June 17, 2021